RicTom776/PassGen/README.md

 ![269279325_306995734648453_8867974016447169915_n](https://user-images.githubusercontent.com/76998773/152578716-72647a48-512a-4538-820d-9a151800bbac.jpg)

-Now enter the desired password type, *kaboom!*.
+Now enter the desired password type, and *kaboom!*.
 You have successfully generated your first password!

 # Credits
 All to Hassan Malik (myself).
 In social media I only use Instagram: